hap2y1122/Nodejs-buffer/README.md

 # Nodejs-buffer
-This repo is concerned with buffer module in Nodejs.
+This repo is concerned with buffer module of Nodejs.

 These are used to handle binary raw data.

     Create